blrobin2/pages/README.md

 php artisan db:seed
 ```

+In order to get the newly created home page to show up under the "/" route, you'll need to remove Laravel's default welcome route from `app/routes.php`.

 Then, you'll be ready to go!

 ## Usage

 In this package, everything except the pages themselves are hidden behind the [Auth middleware](http://laravel.com/docs/5.1/authentication#protecting-routes), so you will need to register a new administrator.
 We provide a view for `auth/register` by default, so I would create one that way.

+You'll also notice that the master `app/routes.php` can override any of the routes we have set up.
+If, for whatever reason, you need to change the URI, you can update it there.
+If you need help figuring out how to point to our internally controller, take a look at our `routes.php` in the `src/` directory.

 ### Routes